Lufthansa seeks injunction against air traffic control strike

 German air traffic controllers’ union GdF is calling on its members to strike “in solidarity with French air traffic controllers” between 8 a.m.
 (0700 GMT) and 9 a.m., a union spokesman said on Thursday.

-Lufthansa is seeking the injunction at a labor court in Munich, Lufthansa’s second biggest hub, the spokesman said.
+Lufthansa is seeking the injunction at a labour court in Munich, Lufthansa’s second biggest hub, the spokesman said.